money.co.uk, Dot Zinc Limited, 160 Fleet Street, London. EC4A 2DQ. We are a Credit Broker for all consumer credit products promoted on money.co.uk.

 Unsecured personal loans can provide an accessible and affordable way of borrowing whether you want to buy a new car or plan the holiday of a lifetime.
 Unsecured loans let you do this without using your property to guarantee your repayments.

 They are a flexible means of borrowing anything between £1,000 and £25,000 over a loan period ranging from one to five years.
-This means that you can to tailor the amount you borrow, the loan period and consequently the monthly repayments to fit your income.
+This means that you can tailor the amount you borrow, the loan period and consequently the monthly repayments to fit your income and personal circumstances.